nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 We keep adding the line slope to a fixed pointer counter `yf` and when the 8-bit add sets the carry flag, add 40.
 (The 8-bit carry flag is "simulated" in C above.)

-Here's a complete assembly implementation of this incremental approach.
-This is not very size-optimized yet, it produces a hefty 82 byte PRG.
+Here's a complete assembly implementation of the incremental approach:

 ```{.asm}
 !include "c64.asm"